kumm/flow-spring-tutorial/README.md

-Vaadin Spring tutorial
+Vaadin CDI tutorial
 ======================

-This project contains the source code for the tutorial for using Vaadin and Spring together with the help of Spring Boot.
+This project contains the source code for the tutorial for using Vaadin and CDI together.

-The tutorial can be found [here](https://github.com/vaadin/flow-and-components-documentation/tree/master/documentation/spring).
+The tutorial can be found [here](https://github.com/vaadin/flow-and-components-documentation/tree/master/documentation/cdi).

 The topics that are covered in this tutorial project:
-* Getting Started with Vaadin Spring for Flow and Spring Boot: the initial `@SpringBootApplication` class.
+* Getting Started with Vaadin CDI for Flow
-* Injection and Scopes with Vaadin Spring
+* Injection and Scopes with Vaadin CDI
-* Navigation with Vaadin Spring
+* Navigation with Vaadin CDI
-* Register VaadinServiceInitListener via the Spring DI mechanism
+* Register VaadinServiceInitListener via CDI Observer
-* Flow template within Spring Boot application
+* Flow template within CDI
-* Use I18N in Spring application
+* Use I18N in CDI

 ## Running the project from command line

-Run `mvn clean install spring-boot:run` in the project root directory.
+Run `mvn clean package tomee:run` in the project root directory.
 After the server has started point your browser to [http://localhost:8080](http://localhost:8080) to see the resulting application.

-## Running the project from your IDE

-Navigate to the `org.vaadin.spring.tutorial.TutorialApplication` class and run it as a Java application.